rorylkd/README_Generator/Develop/writetothisfile.md

 ## Description <a name="description"><a/>

-sdfsdafsdaf
+It does tests

 ## Installation <a name="installation"><a/>

-sadfsdfsdf
+Install it by pressing install

 ## Usage <a name="usage"><a/>

-sdfsdfsdf
+Don't

 ## Credits <a name="credits"><a/>

-sadfsdfsdf
+none

 ## License <a name="license"><a/>

-sdfsdfdsf is licensed under the MIT License.
+\The App is licensed under the Unlicense.

 ## Contribution Guidelines <a name="contributions"><a/>

-sdsdfsdf
+don't

 ## Tests <a name="tests"><a/>

-sdfsdfsdaf
+don't

 ## Questions <a name="contact"><a/>

 Please send any inquiries to:

-Github:sdfsdfsdf
+Github:rorylkd
-sdfsadfsadf
+roryonsmn@hotmail.com